HelloSaintBrow/AI-project-1-Saint-Louis-Crime-Data-In-Relation-to-Temperature-and-Weather/README.md

 ### 1. **St. Louis Crime Data**

 - **Description**: This dataset contains records of reported crimes in St. Louis from 2021 to 2023, including details such as crime type, location, date, and time.
 It provides a comprehensive overview of crime trends across the city.
+We focused on data fields reflecting the types of crimes, times of day crimes were committed, monthly rates of crimes, seasonal rates of crimes, and yearly data values, allowing for a thorough exploration of how crime patterns have evolved over time.

 - **Source**: [St. Louis Metropolitan Police Department](https://slmpd.org/stats/)